-To become proficient in the use of imagery you have to use it every day: on your way to training, during training and after training.
+To become proficient in imagery, you must use it every day: on your way to training, during and after training.
 Before you execute any skill or combination of skills in every training session, do it in imagery.
-See, feel, and experience yourself moving through the actions in your mind, as you would like them actually to unfold.
-In the competition situation use imagery before the start of the event and see your self-performing successfully/winning.
+See, feel, and experience yourself moving through the actions in your mind as you would like them to unfold.
+Use imagery before the event in the competition situation and see yourself self-performing successfully/winning.

 How can I stay focused?

 You have probably seen an athlete become angry at their performance.
 The situation here is that the athlete focuses on the mistake (negative attitude), something that cannot be changed, and not on how to improve their performance (positive outlook).